hazelcast/hazelcast-jet/site/docs/tutorials/source-and-sink-builder.md

 ### Batching

-Our source works, but it's not efficient, because it always just retrieves one line at once.
+Our source works, but it's not efficient, because it always just retrieves one line at a time.
 Optimally the `fillBufferFn` should fill the buffer with all the items it can acquire without blocking.
-As a rule of thumb 100 items at a time is enough to eliminate any per-call overheads within Jet.
+As a rule of thumb 100 items at a time is enough to dwarf any per-call overheads within Jet.

 The function may block as well, if need be, but taking longer than a